Saleslogix/argos-sample/README.md

 #### Before You Start

 You may place information about your customization module in the `module-info.json` file in the root directory.
-This information will be displayed in Application Architect for easy identification and versioning.
+This information will be displayed in Application Architect (in the next release) for easy identification and versioning.

 #### Requirements
 *	Windows